-Looking for something fun and exciting to do in the Traverse City area?
-A historical tour of the former Traverse City State Hospital and the Village at Grand Traverse Commons is a must-do experience when visiting the Northern Michigan area.
+Looking for one of the most fun and exciting things to do in Traverse City?
+A historical tour of the former Traverse City State Hospital and Village at Grand Traverse Commons tours is a must-experience when visiting the Northern Michigan area.

 The former grounds also have a new lease on life and regularly host a local farmer’s market, festivals, concerts, and other community events.
 Miles of groomed trails offer hiking, biking, jogging, and cross-country skiing opportunities.